SPARC-FAIR-Codeathon/2025-team-D/README.md

 an ecosystem for dynamically integrating rich, interactive features into the SPARC portal in accordance with FAIR principles.

 The following features are currently supported:
+- A new plugins page on the SPARC portal where plugins can be registered, browsed and activated.
+These plugins can:
+  - Access SPARC dataset and knowledge bases
+  - Modify or extend existing SPARC data viewers or connectivity map visualisations
+  - Link to oSPARC computatationl services
+  - Integrate rich interactive contenct, such as 3D visualisations, AI chat bots, state-of-the-art-image segmentation tools etc
+  - Process data to create new datasets
+- A container-based development environment to rapidly build and test web plugins that are compatible with the SPARC portal:
+  - Provides a local deployment of the SPARC portal
+  - Can access plugin source code locally from source code stored in code repositories
+  - Provides users with a seamless experience for automated building and subsequent testing of plugins
+  - Ability to integrate external services to support rich plugin features via existing APIs or new backends
+- The use of generative AI to enable non-technical users to contribute or rapidly prototype new features
+- A process production deployment via plugin registration page where users can submit new plugins to the SPARC development team for review.
+Once approved, the plugins can be automatically integrated into the portal via the new plugins page and be integrated into the main codebase in the future.

+Examples are provided.

 <!--*
 The following features are currently supported:
 - Extracting and annotating existing tools and models from SPARC datasets to help standardise and harmonise their input and output descriptions